-You’ve heard all about the amazing benefits of yoga, but now you’re wondering where to start!
-Take a look at some of the best yoga poses for beginners, that will help you build the strength and flexibility you need to become a true yogi.
+You’ve heard all about the amazing health benefits of yoga, but now you’re wondering where to start!

-It might look like you’re simply standing with your arms at your side, but Mountain Pose is a powerful one as it lays the groundwork for all the future yoga positions you’re going to master.
+It might look like you’re simply standing with your arms at your side, but this is a powerful one as it lays the groundwork for all the future positions you’re going to master.

-Tadasana has a huge array of benefits with the one of the most important and valuable ones being improved posture, a real cornerstone of yoga practice.
+Tadasana has a huge array of advantages, with one of the most important and valuable ones being good posture, a real cornerstone of yoga practice.

 2. Downward Facing Dog (Adho Mukha Svanasana)

-Even if you’re completely new to yoga you’ll certainly have heard of the Downward-Facing Dog.
+Even if you’re completely new to yoga you’ll certainly have heard of this posture.

-It’s an important yoga pose for beginners, even if you need to make a few little adjustments.
+It’s an important beginners’ pose, even if you need to make a few little adjustments.

-In yogi Gail Boorstein Grossman’s book Restorative Yoga for Life: A Relaxing Way to De-stress, Re-energize, and Find Balance she uses her expertise to demonstrate a restorative version of the pose.
+In yogi Gail Boorstein Grossman’s book Restorative Yoga for Life she uses her expertise to demonstrate a restorative version.

-She describes how the pose is a staple of any yoga class and ideal for beginners or those looking for poses to help with back pain.
+She describes how it’s a staple of any class and ideal for newcomers, or those with back troubles who are desperate to find asanas for back pain.

-The restorative version incorporates a bolster which can relieve any back discomfort and help to put you in a state of complete relaxation.
+The version incorporates a bolster which can relieve any back discomfort and put you in a state of complete relaxation.

 Pin it for later!

-Don’t forget to pin these beginners’ yoga poses for later!
+Don’t forget to pin these poses for later!

-Plank Pose is perfect for building strength in your arms and abdominal muscles, strength you’ll need to take your yoga practice to the next level.
-It’s also ideal if you’re looking for yoga poses to build strength.
+Plank is perfect for building strength in your arms and abdominal muscles, strength you’ll need to take your practice to the next level.

-Plank Pose forms part of the Sun Salutation series, a graceful flow of poses that help to develop flexibility.
+It forms part of the Sun Salutation series, a graceful flow of movements that develop flexibility.
 Phalakasana also tones your core and improves your posture.

-See the video below for how to perform the Plank Pose correctly:
+See the video below for how to perform the movement correctly:

 4. Cobra Pose (Bhujangasana)

-You’ll need to master backbends as part of your yoga journey and Cobra Pose is a good one to start with.
+You’ll need to master backbends as part of your journey and cobra is a good one to start with.

-Yoga instructors describe it as a baby backbend, and a great way to transition in to more difficult positions such as the Upward Bow Pose.
+Instructors describe it as a baby backbend, and a great way to transition into more difficult positions such as the upward bow.

-Practicing the pose continually will help build your suppleness, ideal if you’re looking for asanas to improve your flexibility.
+Practicing continually will build your suppleness, ideal if you’re looking for yoga to improve your flexibility.

-Elongating and maintaining your spine is such an essential part of yoga practice, and Cat-Cow Stretch is the one to start with.
+Elongating and maintaining your spine is such an essential part of the practice, and this stretch is a good one to start with.

-It’s also thought to be a good way to relax and unwind after a difficult day.
+It’s also seen as a good way to relax and unwind after a difficult day.

-If you’re trying yoga to help with a chronic pain disorder such as Fibromyalgia, Chakravakasana can help.
+If you’re trying yoga to help with a chronic pain disorder such as fibromyalgia, chakravakasana has many merits.

-Watch the video below to learn how to get the most from the Cat-Cow Stretch:
+Watch the video below to learn how to get the most from the pose:

 6. Staff Pose (Dandasana)

-Staff Pose is another asana for those new to yoga to work on their posture.
+Staff is another asana that gets to work on your posture.

-It’s a simple position that builds a foundation for other poses that involve the lower back muscles.
+It’s a simple position that builds a foundation for other positions that involve the lower back muscles.

-Yoga instructor and Ayurveda practitioner Travis Eliot, in his book A Journey into Yin Yoga, recommends holding the pose for between 3 to 5 minutes, or longer if you can.
+In his book A Journey into Yin Yoga, he recommends holding the form for between 3 to 5 minutes, or longer if you can.

-He describes how the pose can help to rebuild the spine, particularly for those suffering from back pain.
+He demonstrates how the supported bridge can begin to rebuild the spine, particularly for those suffering from back pain.

-Travis explains that the bolster or low block should be used to enable you to be as comfortable as possible to experience the full restorative benefits of the pose.
+Eliot explains that the bolster or low block should be used to enable you to be as comfortable as possible to experience the full restorative benefits.

 8. Seated Spinal Twist Pose (Ardha Matsyendrasana)

-Ardha Matsyendrasana offers so many benefits, allowing you to really stretch out your spine as well as improve your digestion.
+Ardha matsyendrasana offers so many perks, allowing you to really stretch out your spine as well as improve your digestion.

-Though the pose might look complex if you’re a beginner looking for positions, it’s a straightforward one to master.
+Though it might look complex as a newbie, it’s a straightforward one to master.

 Your hips are another area where you need to build strength if you dream of becoming a serious yogi.

-Happy Baby Pose can help to loosen tight hip flexors and build strength enabling you to transition into difficult poses more easily.
+Happy baby can loosen tight hip flexors enabling you to transition into difficult postures more easily.

 10. Cobbler’s Pose (Baddha Koṇāsana)

-This simple stretch is ideal if you want to experience the many wonders of meditation and perfect if you’re looking for easy yoga poses to get started.
+The simple exercise is ideal if you want to experience the many health advantages of meditation, and perfect if you’re looking for basic asanas to get started.

 11. Child’s Pose (Balasana)

-This kneeling pose is one of the most simple to master and can be used at any point during your routine.
+This kneeling posture is one of the simplest to master and can be used at any point during your routine.

-Balasana is in fact so easy to practice that it’s a pose recommended for kids!
+Balasana is in fact so easy that it’s an exercise recommended for kids.

-It’s thought that the asana encourages a more relaxed state of mind, making it perfect for beginners who want to harness the peaceful power of yoga.
+It’s thought that the asana encourages a more relaxed state of mind.

-Begin learning how to open your hips by giving the Supine Pigeon Pose a try.
+Begin learning how to open your hips by giving the supine pigeon a try.

 It’s an easy hip opener that you can start to practice whatever your level of flexibility.

-As a beginner you might struggle to get in to the pose fully, so yoga practitioners advise using a strap around your leg.
+As a beginner you might struggle to get into the position fully, so practitioners will often advise using a strap around your leg.

 Over time as your flexibility increases you’ll be able to enjoy even deeper stretches in your lower back and legs.

-Beginner Tree Pose is a slight modification and involves using a chair or wall until you have the stability to hold the pose fully.
+Beginner tree pose is a slight modification and involves using a chair or wall until you have the stability to hold it fully.

 14. High Lunge (Utthita Ashwa Sanchalanasana)

-Triangle Pose is a foundation standing pose that is essential for new yogis to master before they can move on to the more challenging standing asanas.
+The stance of this asana is essential for new yogis before they can move on to the more challenging standing poses.

 In the aforementioned book Light on Yoga, B.K.S.
-Iyengar describes how powerful this pose is for relieving any back or neck pains that you might be suffering with.
+Iyengar describes how powerful it can be for relieving any back or neck pain that you might be suffering with.

 For beginners he explains how it also removes stiffness in the hips and legs, allowing you to loosen up and increase your flexibility.